Tszlam-Cheung/DerbyRework/README.md

 5 pieces for the whole rails
 1 pieces for the testing rails.
 GL HF

-Modify by Tszlam Cheung
+Modify by Tszlam Cheung in May 26th,2018
-original designed by Tak Cheung for Nerdy Derby
+Original designed by Tak Cheung for Nerdy Derby